It's never too early to take steps to prevent child obesity, say doctors who are calling pregnancy and infancy key times to act.

 The prenatal and postnatal periods are also ripe times to change behaviour since:

-- Women appear keen to change their behaviour then to benefit their children.
+- It's a time when women appear keen to alter their behaviour to benefit their children.

 - There's potential to improve health-care delivery during pregnancy and infancy when routine medical care is frequent.

-- The periods are relatively brief and interventions to change behaviours often work best in the short term.
+- The time to make changes is relatively brief and interventions to change behaviours often work best in the short term.

 - Making changes during pregnancy and keeping them up after birth reduces the risk of maternal obesity in future pregnancies.